3.1 Monitoring of Student Progress

 Where a programme is to be discontinued or significantly amended, it may not be possible to authorise a leave of absence from the programme of study.

-A student may undertake a module by (assessment only) during a period of leave of absence, but may not repeat a module in its entirety nor attempt a module for the first time.
+A student may undertake outstanding assessment from an earlier semester during a period of leave of absence, but may not repeat a module in its entirety nor attempt a module for the first time.

 Any module for which the first attempt assessment has not been completed at the point of leave of absence, may not be resumed following their return to studies; the module must be repeated.
 There will be a financial implication for the student.

-Beyond mid semester, all requests for leave of absence require approval from the Academic Panel.
+Beyond mid semester, all requests for leave of absence require independent supporting documentation confirming the circumstances preventing the student from studying.

 The following maximum periods include any extensions and leave of absence from studies, and apply regardless of the student’s mode of study.